TIBCOSoftware/snappydata/README.md

 - **In-memory row and column store**: Run the store collocated in Spark executors (i.e. a single compute and data cluster) or in its own process space (i.e. separate compute and data cluster)
 - **SQL standard compliance**: Spark SQL + several SQL extensions: DML, DDL, indexing, constraints.
 - **SQL based extensions for streaming processing**: Use native Spark streaming, Dataframe APIs or declaratively specify your streams and how you want it processed.
 No need to learn Spark APIs to get going with stream processing or its subtleties when processing in parallel.
-- **Interactive analytics using Approximate query processing(AQP)**: We introduce multiple synopses techniques through data structures like count-min-sketch and stratified sampling to dramatically reduce the in-memory space requirements and provide true interactive speeds for analytic queries.
-These structures can be created and managed by developers with little to no statistical background and can be completely transparent to the SQL developer running queries.
+- **Interactive analytics using Approximate Query Processing (AQP)**: We introduce multiple synopses techniques through data structures like count-min-sketch and stratified sampling to dramatically reduce in-memory space requirements and provide true interactive speeds for analytic queries.
+These structures can be created and managed by developers with little to no statistical background and are completely transparent to the SQL developer running queries.
 Error estimators are also integrated with simple mechanisms to get to the errors through built-in SQL functions.
-- **Mutate, transact on data in Spark**: Use SQL to insert, update, delete data in tables(something that you cannot do in Spark).
+- **Mutate, transact on data in Spark**: Use SQL to insert, update, delete data in tables.
 We also provide extensions to Spark’s context so you can mutate data in your spark programs.
-Any tables in SnappyData is visible as DataFrames without having to maintain multiples copies of your data: cached RDDs in Spark and then separately in your data store.
+Any tables in SnappyData are visible as DataFrames without having to maintain multiples copies of your data.
 - **Optimizations**: Use indexes to improve query performance in the row store (the GemFire SQL optimizer automatically uses in-memory indexes when available)
 - **High availability not just Fault tolerance**: Data is instantly replicated (one at a time or batch at a time) to other nodes in the cluster and is deeply integrated with a membership based distributed system to detect and handle failures instantaneously providing applications with continuous HA.
 - **Durability and recovery:** Data can also be managed on disk and automatically recovered.
 Utilities for backup and restore are bundled.